Updated on March 3, 2018 to incorporate additional responses.

 - Required internship

-- For a generalist program, there was surprisingly little work related to material culture, the interpretation of objects and collections management
+- Little curriculum related to material culture, the interpretation of objects and collections management

 - Very little practical instruction/practice in topics related to museum administration (human resource management, working with governing boards etc)